 ||Water resources management in California is complicated, especially since watersheds, floodplains, and habitat areas do not conform to city, county, or agency boundaries.
 Regional partnerships are needed to identify and take action on shared challenges and opportunities related to water supply reliability, water quality, flood management, and ecosystem health, among others.
 Working together and leveraging resources will lead to more effective, affordable, and sustainable water resources management at local and regional levels.

-With input from their communities, the partner agencies will develop an Integrated Regional Water Management (IRWM) Plan by late 2012 that describes and addresses the following:
+With input from their communities, the partner agencies developed an Integrated Regional Water Management (IRWM) Plan that describes and addresses the following:

 - Water supply reliability